CCS, CCS-P to Launch as Beta on July 1, 2020

-Please be advised that the CCS and CCS-P examinations in the USA and Canada will be launching as beta exams on TBD 2020.
+Please be advised that the CCS and CCS-P examinations will be launching as beta exams on July 1, 2020.
 A beta exam is a new version of a certification exam consisting of new questions that have not yet undergone psychometric analysis for validity and reliability.
 The new CCS and CCS-P exams are the result of recent job analyses to ensure the exams are relevant and reflect current practice.
 The new content outlines are posted at http://ahima.org/certification/CCS and http://ahima.org/certification/ccsp under “Exam Prep.

 During the beta exam period immediate scoring is not available.
 Scores are dependent on enough people taking the beta exam.
 Therefore, scores may take up to 24 weeks following the launch of the beta exam.
 The more test takers participate in the beta exam period, the faster the exam cut score will be determined and scores can be provided.